 Training before Agility

 Basic obedience is required before commencing training dogs for Agility.
 Agility is done off the lead, so the dog must be accustomed to coming when called, being put and left in a sit or down position and should also be confident in close proximity to other dogs and people.
-Please do not apply to Granite City if your dog does not yet have these basics.

 It is never too early to start teaching a dog the basics control required for agility, for example waits, send away, recalls and directional commands (left, right, etc).
 It is important that Dogs should not be introduced to any agility equipment that involves jumping until they are at least 9 months old to prevent skeletal damage.
 Only after this age should they be introduced to jumps but then at a low height.

 Training a dog to do agility (and training the Handler) takes a lot of time and dedication.
 Is the reward worth it?
-Definitely, Just ask any of the hundreds of handlers who turn up to shows each weekend in search of that illusive clear round win!
+Definitely, Just ask any of the hundreds of handlers who turn up to shows each weekend in search of that elusive clear round win!